varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 Indeed, I feel that Bayesian A/B test interpretation that assumes a broad prior **veers into the realm of bullshit**.
 (This is like how the Bayesian Euro step can easily turn into “travelling”.)
 It is not enough to say “the prior is broad”; there has to be some meta-justification for this assumption.
 One case in which this assumption might be warranted is for certain types of A/B tests, where we are trying something new and there is a rough equivalence between treatment and control cells.
 (Harlan Harris calls these “[agnostic](https://www.harlan.harris.name/2023/07/the-five-types-of-a-b-test-decisions/)” tests.)
 For example, choosing the color for a new button on a website.
 But these examples are rare and are certainly not representative of most A/B tests.

 In most cases, I would advise either doing NHST with parameters even more restrictive than alpha = 0.05 and power = 80% (like Kohavi advises — e.g., alpha = 0.01 or 0.005), or doing the Bayesian Euro step with a prior probability of the null hypothesis of 85-90%, or perhaps a value you've obtained from your own meta-analysis on a sample of relevant experiments.
-Neither of these is equivalent to the broad prior, and the results obtained from that assumption will likely underestimate the true “false positive risk” and overestimate the true effects.
+Neither of these is equivalent to the broad prior, and the results obtained from that assumption will likely underestimate the actual “false positive risk” and overestimate the actual effects.